English 108 A: Writing Ready

 Office phone: 543-6203 Padelford A-407

-Office Hours: Tues Thurs 1-2, and by appt
+Office Hours: Tu Th 1-2, and by appt

-English 108, Writing Ready, is a "bridge" course designed for those students who want to work on their writing skills as they enter college.
-As a bridge course it offers students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
+English 108, Writing Ready, is designed for those students who are not fully confident of their writing skills as they enter college.
+At other universities, courses like this are called "bridge" classes, and we, like they, want to offer students a clearer and more helpful academic transition from high school than they'll get if they just show up for class on Day One.
 The course description on the Early Fall Start sign-up page reads:

-If the first emphasis of this course is writing about writing, the second is learning.
-You are already a good learner or you wouldn't be here at the UW.
-We don't take students with weak records.
-Still, because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you might otherwise have.
-So we will introduce you to a series of learning issues, explore how you, personally, learn (or don't learn!), and, especially, reflect on the ways in which you might learn better.
+So the first emphasis of this course is writing about writing.
+The second emphasis of this course is writing about learning.
+You may ask, "what's so hard about learning?
+I've been doing it all my life."
+Mainly what's hard about learning is that it happens subconsciously, without your knowing very much about how or why.
+And because as you enter college you are about to increase the difficulty of your learning, understanding better what good learners do and don't do will give you significantly more control of your college learning life than you would likely otherwise have.
+So we will work with a series of learning issues, exploring how you, personally, learn, and in what ways you might learn better.

-That's a lot to accomplish in four weeks, so if we are to succeed then every day of this class must be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) than you are today.
+That's a lot to accomplish in four weeks, and English 108 can only be a beginning.
+But in all we do, every day of this class will be dedicated to ensuring that you will be significantly more ready for college level writing (and learning!) by the start of Fall Quarter than you are today.

 Course Learning Goals